-React Native is still young but already popular framework to build mobile apps (including marketplace platforms) for both, iOS and Android.
+React Native is still young but already popular framework to build iOS and Android apps (including marketplace platforms).
 This tendency prevails not only among developers but also business managers and CEOs.
 If you google for this technology, you might observe that the number of ‘how to build react native app tutorial’ queries is constantly increasing.
 React Native being produced by the most popular social media out here, Facebook, is far not the only reason why it’s almost a mainstream.

 Let’s see what we’ve got here in numbers

 The very first thing, worth to be mentioned is the front-end development, where React Native’s ‘older brother’, React leads the way:

 As we can see a lot of developers still prefer 'clean' Native development.

 That’s not the verdict, though.
 Take a closer look at React Native and the